-- 1. to the holders of the class or classes of Class AV Certificates and Adjustable Rate Subordinate Certificates then entitled to receive distributions in respect of principal, in an aggregate amount equal to the Extra Principal Distribution Amount for Loan Group 2, Loan Group 3 and Loan Group 4, payable to such holders of each such class as part of the related Principal Distribution Amounts as described under "-Distributions-Distributions of Principal Distribution Amount for Loan Group 2, Loan Group 3 and Loan Group 4" above; - 2. concurrently, to the holders of the Class AV Certificates, pro rata based on the Unpaid Realized Loss Amounts for such classes, in each case in an amount equal to the Unpaid Realized Loss Amount for such class, except that (x) any amounts otherwise allocable to the Class 3-AV-1 and Class 3-AV-2 Certificates will be allocated sequentially to the Class 3-AV-1 and Class 3-AV-2 Certificates, in that order, in each case in an amount equal to the Unpaid Realized Loss Amount for each such class and (y) any amounts otherwise allocable to the Class 4-AV-2A and Class 4-AV-2B Certificates will be allocated sequentially to the Class 4-AV-2A and Class 4-AV-2B Certificates, in that order, in each case in an amount equal to the Unpaid Realized Loss Amount for each such class; - 3. sequentially, to the holders of the Class MV-1, Class MV-2, Class MV-3, Class MV-4, Class MV-5, Class MV-6, Class MV-7, Class MV-8 and Class BV Certificates, in that order, in each case first in an amount equal to any Interest Carry Forward Amount for such class and then in an amount equal to the Unpaid Realized Loss Amount for such class; - 4. to the holders of each class of Class AV Certificates and Adjustable Rate Subordinate Certificates, pro rata based on the Certificate Principal Balances thereof, to the extent needed to pay any Net Rate Carryover for each such class; provided that any Adjustable Rate Loan Group Excess Cashflow remaining after such allocation to pay Net Rate Carryover based on the Certificate Principal Balances of those Certificates will be distributed to each class of Class AV Certificates and Adjustable Rate Subordinate Certificates with respect to which there remains any unpaid Net Rate Carryover (after the distribution based on Certificate Principal Balances), pro rata, based on the amount of such unpaid Net Rate Carryover; - 5. if the Fixed Rate Overcollateralization Target Amount has at any previous time been met, to the holders of the class or classes of Class 1-AF Certificates and Class BF Certificates then entitled to receive distributions in respect of principal, payable to such holders as part of the Principal Distribution Amount as described under "-Distributions-Distributions of
+- to the holders of the class or classes of Offered Certificates then entitled to receive distributions in respect of principal, in an aggregate amount equal to the Extra Principal Distribution Amount for Loan Group 1, Loan Group 2 and Loan Group 3, payable to such holders of each such class as part of the related Principal Distribution Amounts as described under "-Distributions-Distributions of Principal" above; - 2. concurrently, to the holders of the Class A Certificates, pro rata based on the Unpaid Realized Loss Amounts for such classes, provided, however, that any Unpaid Realized Loss Amounts to be paid to the Class 2-A Certificates will be paid sequentially to the Class 2-A-1 and Class 2-A-2 Certificates, in that order, in each case in an amount equal to the Unpaid Realized Loss Amount for such class; provided, further, that to the extent that any Applied Realized Loss Amount was covered by the Class 2-A-2 Policy, then any related Unpaid Realized Loss Amount otherwise payable to the Class 2-A-2 Certificateholders pursuant to this clause will instead be paid to the Class 2-A-2 Insurer; - 3. sequentially, to the holders of the Class M-1, Class M-2, Class M-3, Class M-4, Class M-5, Class M-6, Class M-7, Class M-8 and Class B Certificates, in that order, in each case first in an amount equal to any Interest Carry Forward Amount for such class and then in an amount equal to the Unpaid Realized Loss Amount for such class; - 4. to each class of Class LIBOR Certificates, pro rata based on the Certificate Principal Balances thereof, to the extent needed to pay any Net Rate Carryover for each such class; provided that any Excess Cashflow remaining after such allocation to pay Net Rate Carryover based on the Certificate Principal Balances of those Certificates will be distributed to each class of LIBOR Certificates with respect to which there remains any unpaid Net Rate Carryover (after the distribution based on Certificate Principal Balances), pro rata, based on the amount of such unpaid Net Rate Carryover; - 5. to the Carryover Reserve Fund, in an amount equal to the Required Carryover Reserve Fund Deposit (after giving effect to other deposits and withdrawals therefrom on such Distribution Date);